nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Command component

-The Diagram below is the class diagram for the Command Class
+The Diagram below is the class diagram for the Command Class:

 ![Command Class Diagram](./RenderedUML/CommandRects.svg)